j3-signalroom/cc-clients-python_lib/.blog/how-to-programmatically-pause-and-resume-a-flink-statement.md

 From the UI, the Flink SQL statement will go into a `Pending` state, as shown below:
 ![flink-statement-pending](images/flink-statement-pending.png)

-Then after a few seconds, the Flink SQL statement will go into a `Running` state, as shown below:
+Then, after a few seconds, the Flink SQL statement will go into a `Running` state, as shown below:
 ![flink-statement-started](images/flink-statement-started.png)

 ## Conclusion
-In this blog post, I showed you how to programmatically pause and resume a Flink SQL statement using the Flink RESTful API.
-I also explained the gotchas that I encountered along the way and how I solved them.
-I hope you found this blog post useful and that it will help you in your own projects.
+In this blog post, I demonstrated how to programmatically pause and resume a Flink SQL statement using the Flink RESTful API.
+I also discussed the challenges I faced along the way and how I overcame them.
+I hope you found this blog post helpful and that it will help you in your own projects.